 There is no need to overhaul your entire diet in one go.
 That’ll just leave you feeling bad when you failed to keep up with it.

 Wendy’s suggestion – start with tweaking the first meal of the day: BREAKFAST.

 When you change up your breakfast to include quality portions of protein, carbs and healing fats, it has ongoing effects for your mindset towards later meals consumed throughout the day.

-Not only have you fed your body well, the energy bank is fueled for expenditure for the day.
+Not only have you fed your body well, the energy bank is fuelled for expenditure for the day.

 So, if you want to improve your nutrition, eat food – real food.
 Vegetables, fruits, whole grains, lean protein, and healthy healing fats.
 Don’t over complicate it!

 The top three energy sources to get this in includes high quality protein, fats and carbohydrates.
 Not only does this serve as the proper fuel for our bodies, it aids in recovery and regulates our whole system – internal and external.

 Now, when it comes to exerting energy whilst training, it’s vital that the body has adequate quality carbs and protein to recover after a workout.
 If the body does not receive enough, it will start burning your hard earned muscles to produce this energy.

 Protein provides amino acids to the body, which act as building blocks, helping to repair and rebuild body tissue such as muscle.